Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ### Custom database

-Users can build a completely custom database using the `-b` or `--build` flags and providing two files in the config file 1) USER_SEQ, which contains all the 16S sequences in fasta format and 2) USER_SEQ2TAX, which contains a two-column, headerless, tab-delimited list of sequence IDs and their corresponding taxids.
+Users can build a completely custom database using the `-b` or `--build` flags and providing two files in the config file 1) BUILD_USER_SEQ, which contains all the 16S sequences in fasta format and 2) BUILD_USER_SEQ2TAX, which contains a two-column, headerless, tab-delimited list of sequence IDs and their corresponding taxids.
 The sequence IDs need to match in both files and the taxids should correspond to NCBI taxids.
 Sequences that cannot be assigned NCBI taxids should be added separately using the `-a | --add` flags after building the initial database.

 You can also build a database from a [sintax/usearch formatted](https://www.drive5.com/usearch/manual/tax_annot.html) database using the `-s` or `--sintax` flags.
-The database should be listed under USER_SEQ in the config file.
+The database should be listed under BUILD_USER_SEQ in the config file.
 Pre-built databases for Silva, GreenGenes2, GTDB can be found here (add link), but are not recommended for these reasons (cite paper).
 Scripts for how they were generated can be found in X folder.

 ### Modifying the existing database